diazridzky/Fatal-Police-Shootings-in-the-US/README.md

 # Data Cleaning
 After importing the data, I needed to clean it up then made the following changes and created the following variables:
-* Filled null values with Unspecified except the age column
+* Filled null values with Unspecified except the age
-* Transformed the gender and race columns into their real names instead of letters
+* Transformed the gender and race into their real names instead of letters
-* Parsed the month and year out of the date column then made new columns for them
+* Parsed the month and year out of the date then made new columns for them
 * Grouped the age column then made a new column named generation
-* Renamed the state column to code then made a new column named state that has been mapped with the state's real name instead of abbreviation
+* Renamed the state to code then made a new column named state that has been mapped with the state's real name instead of abbreviation

 # Exploratory Data Analysis
 I looked at the distributions of the data and the value counts for the various categorical variables.
 Below are a few highlights from my analysis.